 Before proceeding, we show some geometric properties of the curvature flow of a network that we will need in the sequel.

 \begin{prop} Let $\SS_t$ be the curvature flow of a regular network in a smooth, convex, bounded, open set $\Omega$, with fixed end--points on the boundary of $\Omega$, for $t\in[0,T)$.
-Then, for every time $t\in[0,T)$, the network $\SS_t$ intersects the boundary of $\Omega$ only at the end--points and such intersections are transversal for every positive time.
-Moreover, $\SS_t$ remains embedded. \end{prop}

-\begin{proof} By continuity, the $3$--points cannot hit the boundary of $\Omega$ at least for some time $T^\prime>0$.
+Then for every time $t\in[0,T)$ the network $\SS_t$ intersects the boundary of $\Omega$ only at the end--points, and such intersections are transversal for every positive time.
+Moreover, $\SS_t$ remains embedded. \end{prop} \begin{proof} By continuity the $3$--points cannot hit the boundary of $\Omega$ at least for some time $T^\prime>0$.
 The convexity of $\Omega$ and the strong maximum principle (see~\cite{prowein}) imply that the network cannot intersect the boundary for the first time at an inner regular point.
 As a consequence, if $t_0>0$ is the ``first time'' when the $\SS_t$ intersects the boundary at an inner point, this latter has to be a $3$--point.
-The minimality of $t_0$ is then easily contradicted by the convexity of $\Omega$, the $120$ degrees condition and the nonzero length of the curves of $\SS_{t_0}$.\\ Even if some of the curves of the initial network are tangent to $\partial\Omega$ at the end--points, by the strong maximum principle, as $\Omega$ is convex, the intersections become immediately transversal and stay so for every subsequent time.\\ Finally, if the evolution $\SS_t$ loses embeddedness for the first time, this cannot happen neither at a boundary point, by the argument above, nor at a $3$--point, by the $120$ degrees condition.
+The minimality of $t_0$ is then easily contradicted by the convexity of $\Omega$, the $120$ degrees condition and the nonzero length of the curves of $\SS_{t_0}$.\\ Even if some of the curves of the initial network are tangent to $\partial\Omega$ at the end--points, by the strong maximum principle, as $\Omega$ is convex, the intersections become immediately transversal and stay so for every subsequent time.\\ Finally, if the evolution $\SS_t$ loses embeddedness for the first time, this cannot happen either at a boundary point, by the argument above, nor at a $3$--point, by the $120$ degrees condition.
 Hence it must happen at interior regular points, but this contradicts the strong maximum principle. \end{proof}